shohei-kojima/virus_nucleotide_detection/README.md

 # 3. output files
 ### 'virus_detection_summary.txt'
-This is a main result file for most users.
+This is one of the main result files for most users.
 This contains read coverage information of each virus genome.

 - 1st column: RefSeq ID (fasta header without attribution)
 - 2nd column: Whether a virus-derived reads are abundantly detected or not